jLuseno161/Galerie/README.md

 ## Description

-A photo gallery web application made using Django.
+A photo gallery web application made using Django where a user can view pictures of a certain category, see the location of the picture and also copy the link of the picture they like.

 ## Live Link